Rocco Pugliese was a young

 Rocco Pugliese was

-secluded in Santo Stefano penitentiary (see my webpage
+secluded on January 19th, 1929 in Santo Stefano penitentiary

-on it) which was used by the fascist regimen in order to deport
+was used by the fascist regimen in order to deport the more dangerous

-prisoners sentenced by the special court were afflicted by a particularly
+the special court were afflicted by a particularly hard treatment,

 In Santo Stefano Rocco maintained his fierce behaviour ("an